ritaaktay/CV/README.md

 ## Rita Aktay

-A driven and fast-learning full-stack software engineer.
-Before changing careers I was a researcher for international art organisations pioneering digital innovation.
-Now, I am excited to pursue a career in building technological solutions.
+A driven, fast-learning full-stack software engineer.
+Before the career change, I was an R&D consultatnt for art organisations pioneering digital innovation.
+Now, I am excited to focus on building technological solutions.
 I value curiosity and perseverence and would love to work with people who are motivated by continous growth, hard problems and supprotive teams.

 ## Projects